Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Proposed Decentralized Entropic Optimal Transport

-The proposed decentralized EOT method is theoretically-guaranteed.
-We take the convergence error of the MRBCD algorithm, the optimal loss caused by the approximated kernel, and the mismatch between the storage and communication protocols into account, deriving the bound of the expected approximation error under mild assumptions.
-In particular, let $\mu=\sum_i p_i\mu_i$ and $\gamma=\sum_j q_j \gamma_j$ be the two distributions in a distributed system with $I$ source agents and $J$ target agents, whose storage and communication protocols are $p\otimes q=[p_iq_j]$ and $E=[e_{ij}]$, respectively.
+The approximation error of the proposed DEOT method is determined by the following three factors: $i$) the mismatching between storage and communication protocols; $ii$) the perturbation on the optimization problem caused by the approximated kernel; and $iii)$ the sample complexity of the MRBCD scheme.
+Taking the three factors into account, we can derive the bound of the expected approximation error under mild assumptions.
+In particular, let $\mu=\sum_i p_i\mu_i$ and $\gamma=\sum_j q_j \gamma_j$ be the two distributions in a distributed system with $I$ source agents and $J$ target agents, whose storage and communication protocols are $\bm{pq}^{\top}=[p_iq_j]$ and $\bm{E}=[e_{ij}]$, respectively.
 We scatter $N$ samples of $\mu$ to the source agents and $M$ samples of $\gamma$ to the target agents.
-The kernel matrix of the samples is approximated via Algorithm~\ref{Algo-Kernel}, with the hyperparameter $P$.
-As a consequence of Theorem~\ref{thm:approx_error}, Theorem~\ref{thm:kernel-approx}, and Lemma~\ref{le:algorithm-error}, we have \begin{theorem} For the problem in~\eqref{eq:sample-eot} with the kernel $\widehat{K}$ derived by Algorithm~\ref{Algo-Kernel}, let $\left\{\left(u^t,v^t\right)\right\}$ be the sequence generated by Algorithm~\ref{Algo-MRBCD}.
-Define $\hat{u}^{t} = \frac{1}{t}\sum_{\ell=1}^{t} u^{\ell}$, $\hat{v}^{t} = \frac{1}{t} \sum_{\ell=1}^{t} v^{\ell}$, and the gap between the storage and communication protocols as $\sigma$.
-Based on the assumptions 1-3, with probability at least $1-\delta$, we have
+The kernel matrix of the samples is approximated as $\widehat{\bm{K}}$ via Algorithm~\ref{Algo-Kernel}, with the hyperparameter $P$.
+Based on the communication protocol $\bm{E}$, let $\{\bm{u}^t,\bm{v}^t\}$ and $\{\hat{\bm{u}}^t,\hat{\bm{v}}^t\}$ denote the corresponding generated sequences based the exact kernel matrix $\bm{K}$ and $\widehat{\bm{K}}$ respectively, while $(\tilde{\bm{u}}^*,\tilde{\bm{v}}^*)$ and $(\hat{\bm{u}}^*,\hat{\bm{v}}^*)$ denote the optimal solutions based the exact kernel matrix $\bm{K}$ and the approximate one $\widehat{\bm{K}}$ respectively.
+To summarize, the expectation of the approximation error can be upper-bound estimated by the corresponding errors concerning the above three factors, i.e.,